nclarius/tile-gaps/README.md

 ### Installation via graphical interface

+**Please make sure to select the most recent version (v7.0)** in the installation process.

+A [bug](https://bugs.kde.org/show_bug.cgi?id=453521) in Discover causes a wrong version to be installed, so using the installation module in System Settings instead is recommended.

 1. Install the script via *System Settings* > *Window Management* > *KWin Scripts* > *Get New Scripts …* > search for *Window Gaps* > *Install*.
 2. Enable the script by activating its checkbox, and apply the settings.